State's new coronavirus deaths spike to 245; cases rise 5,446

 The mortality rate, which compares positive cases against deaths, has been trending down in the state.

-It is 1.5 percent in the state for all deaths and cases, including nonresidents, compared with 3.3 percent in the United States and 3.8 percent worldwide, which neared 697,000 deaths and passed 18.4 million cases Monday.
+It is 1.5 percent in the state for all deaths and cases, including nonresidents, compared with 3.3 percent in the United States and 3.8 percent worldwide, passed 703,000 deaths and near 18.7 million cases Tuesday.

 Palm Beach County's rate was 2.5 percent, compared with Broward at 1.3 percent and Miami-Dade with 1.4 percent.
 With much fewer deaths, the mortality rate is 2.4 percent in St. Lucie, 2.2 percent in Martin, 2.1 percent in Indian River and 0.6 percent in Okeechobee.